Murder of Kristin Smart

-Kristin Denise Smart (born February 20, 1977declared legally dead May 25, 2002) was an American woman murdered by Paul Flores at the end of her freshman year on the campus of California Polytechnic State University, San Luis Obispo (Cal Poly San Luis Obispo).
+Kristin Denise Smart (February 20, 1977 – disappeared May 25, 1996; declared legally dead May 25, 2002) was a 19-year-old American woman murdered by Paul Flores at the end of her first year on the campus of California Polytechnic State University, San Luis Obispo (Cal Poly San Luis Obispo).

-On May 25, 1996, Smart attended a fellow Cal Poly University student’s off-campus party.
+On the evening of Friday, May 24, 1996, Smart attended a fellow Cal Poly student's off-campus party.
 At approximately 2 a.m., she was found passed out on a neighbor's lawn, and two students began to help her walk to her dorm room.
 A third student named Paul Flores joined the group, and due to the proximity of his dorm to Smart's, Flores told the other two students he would get Kristin home safely.
-Smart was never seen again, and searches conducted since her disappearance have yielded no trace of her.
+Smart was never seen again, and searches conducted since her disappearance have not yet located her, or her remains.

-Smart's disappearance resulted in state legislation, including the Kristin Smart Campus Security Act, a bill which requires all public colleges and publicly funded educational institutions in California to have their security services make agreements with local police departments regarding cases involving or possibly involving violence against students, including missing students.
+Smart's disappearance resulted in state legislation, including the Kristin Smart Campus Security Act, a bill which requires all public colleges and publicly funded educational institutions in California to have their security services make agreements with local police departments about reporting cases involving or possibly involving violence against students, including missing students.
 The bill was passed unanimously by the California State Legislature and was signed into law by Governor Pete Wilson.

 On April 13, 2021, Flores and his father, Ruben Flores, were arrested and taken into custody on suspicion of Smart's disappearance.
 Their homes were searched, and investigators found numerous "items of interest" in the son's home.
 Their trial began in July 2022.
 On October 18, 2022, Paul Flores was found guilty of the murder of Kristin Smart, and Ruben Flores was acquitted of 'accessory after the fact'.
 On March 10, 2023, Paul was sentenced to 25 years to life in prison.
 The trial was held in Monterey County Superior Court in Salinas, California.